daotrungkien/mysql-modern-cpp/README.md

 		});
 ```

-Another way to iterate through rows using a container-like object:
+### Another way to iterate through rows using a container-like object
-(Note that unsuccessful/no-result queries will return an empty container):
+Note that unsuccessful/no-result queries will return an empty container.
 ```cpp
 	{
 		res = my.query("select id, name, weight from person");